yantisj/minigraphdb/README.md

 A REST API could be added via Flask to allow remote inserts into the database as well as returning all queried data as JSON.

+### Custom Exceptions

+Currently, all exceptions are generic.
+Specific Exceptions could be added for cases such as NoNodeFound or NoRelationshipFound.

+### Proper Test Suite

+MiniGraphDB could include py-tests to unit test as well as run larger tests on the database, but this would require installing modules outside of the standard libraries.

 ### Optimization